sketch-hq/developer.sketch.com/pages/assistants-guides-5-publishing.md

 Publish your Assistant to allow Sketch to automatically fetch it for users when they open a document with it added.

 Published Assistants can also be listed on the Sketch website.
-We recommend publishing to [Npm](https://www.npmjs.com), but self-hosting is also an option.
+We recommend publishing to [npm](https://www.npmjs.com), but self-hosting is also an option.

 Once you've created an Assistant package, perhaps after following our [Getting started](/assistants/getting-started) and [Writing a rule](/assistants/writing-a-rule) guides, you're ready to publish.

-## Publishing to Npm
+## Publishing to npm

 Below is a list of steps to publish your Assistant to npm.
 For more information on publishing JavaScript packages see the [documentation](https://docs.npmjs.com/packages-and-modules).